 - When you’re the go-to person for keeping buildings safe, your expertise becomes your calling card, so make sure it shines on your security guard supervisor CV.

 - So, how do you prove your security experience is unmatched?
 The answer’s simple: Career progression.
-From starting as a general security officer to managing the entire security team as a supervisor, include all past promotions.
+From starting as a general guard to managing the entire security team as a supervisor, include all past promotions.
 Steady progression in the field shows you’ve mastered every security protocol, emergency drill, and CCTV technology in your career.

 Why this CV works